Simon Bamford: Career

 Simon graduated from Mountview Academy of Theatre Arts in 1981.
 At the Young Vic in London, he played Ernst Robel in Spring Awakening, At the Chichester Festival Theatre he played opposite Nicholas Parsons and Ruthie Henshall as 'Gabby' in Follow the Star, In Cairo and Bucharest he performed in The Complete Works of William Shakespeare (Abridged) and played Roy in Neville's Island.
 He played the Butterball Cenobite in the first two Hellraiser films.
 He also created and played the role of Ohnaka in Clive Barker's film Nightbreed (1990).

 In 2009, he played Derek in Book of Blood (2009), for Matador Pictures, Gary in Dead of the Nite (2012), shot in Cardiff and joined the season finale to Dark Ditties presents ‘Stained’ and the anthology film Mosaic.
 On television, he can be seen in the SKY TV 'Better Effect' commercials.
 In 2000, he won actor of the year award for his portrayal of Pip in Great Expectations at the Vasa Theatre in Stockholm, and has also designed and directed several international tours including The Big Day in Sofia, Qatar and Dubai as well as Educating Rita in Kuala Lumpur.

-Mountview was executive proucer and actor in the Dark Ditties series (2017 - 2019) on Amazon Prime.
+Mountview was executive producer and actor in the Dark Ditties series (2017 - 2019) on Amazon Prime.